mohdrayyan130/Password-Generator/README.md

 Along the way, I got more comfortable with conditionals, event listeners, and dynamic UI logic.
 It's simple, but solid — and I'm proud of how it turned out.

 ---

+## ✍️ Author
+**Mohd Rayyan**

+Feel free to connect or drop feedback, always up for learning more and improving things.

+---